Skip to content

 How do I calculate the cost of not implementing CX?

 Measure what you’re losing today: manual data entry hours, missed follow-ups, duplicate customer records, untracked deals, delayed service responses.
-Quantify each in hours per week, then multiply by loaded labour cost.
-Most organisations find CHF 100,000-500,000/year in hidden costs.
+Quantify each in hours per week, multiply by loaded labour cost.
+Most organisations find CHF 100,000-500,000/year in hidden waste.
+The number is usually bigger than people expect.

 Should I hire a dedicated CX analyst?

-Yes, especially after go-live.
-A dedicated person who monitors KPIs, identifies optimisation opportunities, and drives user adoption pays for themselves within 6 months.
-Without this role, CX platforms stagnate after initial enthusiasm wears off.
+Yes.
+A dedicated person who monitors KPIs, spots optimisation opportunities, and drives adoption pays for themselves within 6 months.
+Without that role, CX platforms stagnate once the initial excitement fades.
+I’ve watched it happen at a dozen companies.

 What if ROI is negative in the first year?

 First-year ROI is often negative because of implementation costs.
-The question is whether leading indicators (adoption, data quality, pipeline visibility) are trending in the right direction.
-If they are, the investment will pay back in year 2.
-If adoption is low and data quality is poor, address those before expecting financial returns.
+That’s normal.
+The question is whether leading indicators (adoption, data quality, pipeline visibility) are trending the right direction.
+If yes, year 2 is where the payback comes.
+If adoption is low and data quality is a mess, fix those before expecting financial returns.

 How do I report CX ROI to the board?

-Three numbers: revenue influenced by CX (pipeline managed through Sales Cloud), cost saved by CX (reduced manual work, faster service), and customer retention improvement.
-Keep it simple.
-Boards don’t want 50 KPIs — they want to know if the investment is paying off.
+Three numbers.
+Revenue influenced by CX (pipeline managed through Sales Cloud).
+Cost saved by CX (reduced manual work, faster service).
+Customer retention improvement.
+Keep it crisp.
+Boards don’t want 50 KPIs.
+They want to know if the money was well spent.

 SAP CXROIKPIsSAP Sales Cloud V2Implementation